-The Political Science Department offers within its curriculum an orientation for students with career interests in legal work designed to serve the many political science majors who are pre-law.
+The Political Science Department offers within its curriculum Pre-law preparation for students with career interests in legal work.
 Although it is advisable for pre-law students to have as wide a background as possible, the department offers a number of specialized courses in the field of Public Law.
-In addition to the two Constitutional Law courses, there are also courses in Comparative Legal Systems and International Law, Consumer and Environmental Law, Political Trials, and

-Criminal Law and Procedure..
+In addition to the two Constitutional Law courses, there are also courses in Comparative Legal Systems and International Law, Consumer and Environmental Law, Political Trials, and Criminal Law and Procedures.
 Generally, it would be advisable for the pre-law student to choose the General Political Science Concentration with a selection from Public Law, though a student with a legal interest in International Politics might choose the Global Politics Concentration, or a student interested in Public Policy and Consumerism might select the Public Policy Concentration.